junh1024/Reaper-Surround/README.md

 # Reaper-Surround

+Introduction
+===
 A collection of my mostly surround JSFX for the REAPER DAW ( www.reaper.fm ).
-Bugs/suggestions?
-File an issue or contact me on twitter/cockos forums/etc. Hopefully all of it should be made/modified by me.
-If it isn't, leave a comment & I'll remove.

-Instructions
-===
 These are JSFX so DOWNLOAD ZIP & Put them in your Reaper EFFECTS folder.
 Note if you're cherry picking FX to DL (or updating), that you'll need surroundlib1-3 so get those too [1].
+Bugs/suggestions?
+File an issue or contact me on twitter.

 Disclaimer
 ===